scottgriffinm/Google-gemeni-chat-with-text-to-speech/README.md

 # Next.js Gemini Chat

-This is a simple Next.js application for chatting with Google Gemeni LLM with responses read aloud with the Speech Synthesis TTS JS library.
+This is a simple Next.js application for chatting with the Google Gemeni LLM with responses read aloud with the Speech Synthesis TTS JS library.

 <img width="654" alt="image" src="https://github.com/user-attachments/assets/897257d4-44a3-40f6-b803-04b4ac4a2a2c">